srawlins/gmp/README.markdown

 -------------

 * [This README](https://github.com/srawlins/gmp)
-* Loren Segal and the guys at RubyGems.org are badasses: [YARDoc](http://rubydoc.info/gems/gmp/frames).
+* Loren Segal and the guys at RubyGems.org are awesome: [YARDoc](http://rubydoc.info/gems/gmp/frames).
 * There should be a manual.pdf [here](https://github.com/srawlins/gmp/blob/master/manual.pdf).
 I spend waaay too much time working on this, but it looks very pretty.
 * [CHANGELOG](https://github.com/srawlins/gmp/blob/master/CHANGELOG)